brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ## Implementation Challenges

 I implemented the range and pair/tuple portions of this proposal on top of libfmt.
-I chose to do it on top so that I can easily [share the implementation](https://godbolt.org/z/o53d3h16a), as such I could not implement `?` support for strings and char, though that is not a very interesting part of this proposal (at least as far as implementability is concerned).
+I chose to do it on top so that I can easily share the implementation [@fmt-impl], as such I could not implement `?` support for strings and char, though that is not a very interesting part of this proposal (at least as far as implementability is concerned).
 There were two big issues that I ran into that are worth covering.

 ### Wrapping `basic_format_context` is not generally possible